openssl/openssl/INSTALL.md

 ### enable-tfo

-Build with support for TCP Fast Open.
+Build with support for TCP Fast Open (RFC7413).
 Supported on Linux, macOS and FreeBSD.

 ### no-threads